-This course extends intermediate macroeconomic theory and policy analysis to the advanced examination of both historical and contemporary debates in theory and policy, with particular reference to the operation of the labour market.
-Students are assisted to access, analyse and synthesise the most recent theoretical and empirical research.
-The impact of both domestic and international economic institutions on the conduct of policy is emphasised, and illustrated by drawing on international case studies.
-Students will gain a deeper understanding of the competing perspectives about the conduct of macroeconomic and labour market policy.
+This course extends intermediate macroeconomic theory and policy analysis to the advanced examination of both historical and contemporary debates in macroeconomic theory and policy.
+Students are assisted to access, analyse and synthesise the most recent research on macroeconomic events, policies and developments across the globe.
+The impact of both domestic and international economic institutions and policy constraints in an open-economy set up on the conduct of policy is emphasised, and illustrated by drawing on international case studies.

 1. Assess competing theoretical arguments about the operation of the macroeconomy and its impact on the labour market.